 I Know This Because Tyler Knows This: Leadership Lessons from Fight Club

 Fight Club, directed by David Fincher, was released to theaters in 1999 and pretty much bombed.
 I didn’t see it in the theater.
-However, when it released to DVD it gathered a cult following.
+However, when it was released to DVD it gathered a cult following.
 I’d consider it more of a generational following since I barely know any Generation X men who haven’t seen it.
 I know plenty of women who are fans too, but that’s hit or miss.
 It’s one of my favorite movies.
 I recently read the 1996 book on which the movie was based, by Chuck Palahniuk.
-I’ve often pondered the reason why I like it so much.
+I’ve often pondered why I like it so much.

 This is your life and it’s ending one minute at a time